 Check with local used clothing (for old blankets) and fabric stores for donations.

-From Kimball & Phillips, LLC.
-I copied (with Ruth’s permission) the concept of the pockets for newspaper insulation from an award winning coat by Ruth Ciemnoczolowski, featured in Threads magazine, issue #154.
+Ruth’s coat was featured in Threads magazine, issue #154.
 Thanks also to Kathleen Fasanella, Ann Vong (who created the final pattern), Jasonda Desmond and many who commented on the Fashion-Incubator website and Forum.